bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 The legal professional MUST login to the Law Society Member Portal with their username and password.
 The Member Portal provides a means for connecting with the BC Wallet with a QR code scan process.
 Once the connection is established, the Legal Professional credential is issued to the BC Wallet based on the account information associated to the logged in user.
 The LSBC Member Portal WILL use the Traction tenant integration to perform the App Attestation proof request check to ensure this connection is with the official BC Wallet App.
 If the check fails, the connection is deleted and an error is returned to the LSBC Member Portal.

 ### 4.4 Revocation
-_Describes the circumstances – either specifically or in general – that would cause the issuer to revoke a credential after it has been issued to the Holder._

 - The credential will be revoked in the following cases:
   - If the status changes from PRAC/Practicing to any other status
 - The credential will be revoked and re-issued in the following cases: